 Based on the trigger purpose derived from the payload, the targeted IoT-PCS Client or IoT-App Client performs the corresponding actions (e.g., connect to the IoT-App VAL Server).

-5.4.2.2 Information Flows

-Editor's note: This clause provides information flows for the solution.

 5.4.3 Evaluation

-Editor's Note: This clause provides an evaluation of the solution.
+This solution addresses Key Issue #6, enabling the IoT-PCS to provide device triggering support on behalf of the IoT Applications.

 5.5 Solution #5: Application Server status monitoring via CAPIF

 5.5.1 Description